Paul Oliver (American football)

-Paul J. Oliver (March 30, 1984 – September 24, 2013) was an American football safety of the National Football League (NFL) who was selected in the fourth round of the 2007 Supplemental NFL Draft by the San Diego Chargers.
+Paul J. Oliver (March 30, 1984 – September 24, 2013) was an American professional football safety of the National Football League (NFL) who was selected in the fourth round of the 2007 Supplemental NFL draft by the San Diego Chargers.
 He was also briefly a member of the New Orleans Saints.

-Early years
+Early life

 Oliver was heavily recruited as a Parade High School All-American for the Harrison High School Hoyas.
 He was also ranked as the #1 cornerback by Rivals.com in 2003, and at 185 pounds timed unofficially with a 4.32 second 40-yard dash and a 37-inch vertical jump.

 College career

 Oliver decided to stay close to home and committed to playing college football at the University of Georgia.
 After redshirting for a year, Oliver developed into a key reserve in his first two years playing, earning him preseason third-team All-SEC honors before his 3rd year.
 Oliver, thrust into a starting role broke out as one of the best corners in the SEC his junior year.
 In his first game as a starter, filling in for the injured DeMario Minter, Oliver shut down University of Florida star Chad Jackson, holding him to only 2 catches for 22 yards.
 Oliver was awarded with Georgia's Most Improved Defensive Player Award after the 2005 season.

-Oliver had his best game as a Bulldog on November 25, 2006, against Georgia Tech shutting down the 2nd overall pick in the 2007 NFL Draft, Calvin Johnson, though not without some help from Georgia Tech quarterback Reggie Ball.
+Oliver had his best game as a Bulldog on November 25, 2006, against Georgia Tech shutting down the 2nd overall pick in the 2007 NFL draft, Calvin Johnson, though not without some help from Georgia Tech quarterback Reggie Ball.
 Oliver, whose primary role was to contain Johnson, ended up frustrating the All-American by holding him to only 13 yards and 2 receptions, batting away 3 balls intended for Johnson and intercepting another.
-Reggie Ball threw the pass into heavy traffic on the Yellow Jackets final drive and Oliver came up with the interception sealing a 15-12 Bulldog victory.
+Reggie Ball threw the pass into heavy traffic on the Yellow Jackets final drive and Oliver came up with the interception sealing a 15–12 Bulldog victory.
 Oliver finished the day with 4 solo tackles, 3 of which were on third down plays in the red zone, and also forced a fumble.
 Oliver ended his three-season career at Georgia with 7 interceptions, 8 deflected passes, 94 tackles (74 solo), 8.5 tackles for loss, 3 sacks, 5 forced fumbles, and 2 recovered fumbles.